winkjs/winkjs.github.io/README.md

 ## Development

 After cloning, you'll need to install dependencies using `bundle install`.
-Then run `bundle exec middleman server` to start a preview web server.
+Then run `bundle exec middleman serve` to start a preview web server.
 You can then navigate to [http://localhost:4567/](http://localhost:4567/) too see the local website.